dreamalligator/marian/docs/cli/devs.rst

 The recommended installation is via cloning the repo, but this has the downside of requiring all cli commands to be run like ``pipenv run python cli.py --version``. before you go "wth!", let me tell you we got you covered! :D

-simply run ``pipenv install -e``. now you have access to the full ``marian`` cli. it will also reflect your changes without having to install repeatedly after code changes.
+simply run ``pip install -e .``. now you have access to the full ``marian`` cli. it will also reflect your changes without having to install repeatedly after code changes.

 test with ``marian --version``. hooray.